Safari-digital/digital-core/packages/core/README.md

 ---

-_/!\ This can be used for free, but it will not be maintained as it's for personal use /!\\_

 ## Core Package

 Core package is a collection of low-level utilities and helpers that are used across all other packages.
 It is a